-All over the European Union there are hundreds of Europe Direct information centres.
-You can find the address of the centre nearest you at: https://europa.eu/european-union/contact_en
+All over the European Union there are hundreds of Europe Direct centres.
+You can find the address of the centre nearest you online (european-union.europa.eu/contact-eu/meet-us_en).

 On the phone or by email

 Europe Direct is a service that answers your questions about the European Union.
 You can contact this service: